tidyverse/tidyverse.org/content/blog/svglite-2-0-0/index.md

 ### Font support

-You may remember a few days ago when we announced some major improvements to ragg (**INSERT LINK**) and its rendering of text.
+You may remember a few days ago when we [announced some major improvements to ragg and its rendering of text](https://www.tidyverse.org/blog/2021/02/modern-text-features/).
 What about svglite?
 For the most part svglite has delegated its rendering of text to the svg renderer so by and large it has always supported advanced text features such as right-to-left text, font fallback, and color fonts.
 Some changes have spilled over though, as svglite is now also based on systemfonts and uses that for doing font lookup and text width calculations.
 This change means that svglite now have direct access to all your installed fonts along with whatever you have registered with [`register_font()`](https://rdrr.io/pkg/systemfonts/man/register_font.html) and [`register_variant()`](https://rdrr.io/pkg/systemfonts/man/register_variant.html).
-If you have registered any OpenType features or alternative weights with a font you use these will now be encoded into the CSS of the text block:
+If you have registered any OpenType features or alternative weights with a font you use, these will now be encoded into the CSS of the text block:

 <div class="highlight">